Adamadone/Binify/cloud/README.md

 ### DB

 To create DB migration run `npx prisma migrate dev --name <name>` in `api` directory.
-And to run the migrations run `npx prisma migrate dev`.
+And to run the migrations run `npx prisma migrate deploy`.

 You can view the DB using `npx prisma studio` in `api` directory.